 These buds have an excellent default sound profile, with tight bass that's not overbearing, buttery mids, and a smooth treble range response.
 There's plenty of scope for further customization in the Android-compatible companion app, which lets you adjust the sound with a graphic EQ and presets.
 That said, while their ANC is serviceable and will help isolate you against some common scenarios, they don't attenuate against external noise quite as well as the Sony LinkBuds S Truly Wireless.
 While they're a bit pricier, the Sony also deliver audio more consistently and feature support for Sony 360 Reality audio, which can create a more immersive listening experience.
 That said, their default sound profile isn't as balanced, and their mic has a worse recording quality and noise-handling performance.

 The Anker Soundcore Space A40 Truly Wireless are a solid choice if you want something even more affordable.
 Their adaptive ANC feature adjusts itself to your environment, and it's fantastic at cutting out a wide range of background noise.
 Even with ANC on, they last for more than eight hours of continuous use, which is nice for long days at the office.
-Despite a more budget-friendly price, their performance rivals the Nothing Ear Truly Wireless in many ways.
+Despite a more budget-friendly price, their performance rivals that of the Nothing Ear Truly Wireless in many ways.
 They come with five ear tip sizes, so whether you've larger or smaller ears, you should be able to find a good fit.
 While they do leak a bit more audio than the Nothing, which might be an issue if you like to listen to your audio loudly around other people, their case holds four extra charges.
 Unlike the Nothing, they don't support Quick Pair for Android, but they do support multi-device pairing.

 They're great for listening to music, with a warm sound profile that suits genres like rock and jazz.
 Elements like voices and instruments lack clarity and detail, but their companion app includes customization features like an EQ to adjust the audio to suit your tastes.
-If you prefer a more stable design in-ear fit for sports and fitness use, check out the Anker Soundcore Liberty 4 NC Truly Wireless.
-While both buds also feature LDAC support, meaning you can enjoy high-quality wireless audio at a more wallet-friendly price than the Sony WF-1000XM5 Truly Wireless, the Liberty 4 NC are a bit more expensive than the A40, and their ANC performance isn't quite as good.
+If you prefer a more stable in-ear fit for sports and fitness use, check out the Anker Soundcore Liberty 4 NC Truly Wireless.
+While both buds feature LDAC support, meaning you can enjoy high-quality wireless audio at a more wallet-friendly price than the Sony WF-1000XM5 Truly Wireless, the Liberty 4 NC are a bit more expensive than the A40, and their ANC performance isn't quite as good.

 At the budget price point, the JBL Vibe Buds True Wireless are the best earbuds for Android that we've tested.
 While they don't have ANC like the Anker Soundcore Space A40 Truly Wireless, they stand out from other budget picks since they have a companion app, which is compatible with Android devices and offers a graphic EQ and presets so you can fine-tune their bass-rich sound to suit your tastes.
 While they don't have a premium build and lack a lid on the case, they feel well-made and have an IP54 rating for dust and water resistance.